-Part of the commitments made in the EIS included the development an Environmental Protection Plan (EPP), developed to help mitigate, monitor, and manage the environmental impacts predicted in the EIS.
+Part of the commitments made in the EIS included an Environmental Protection Plan (EPP), developed to help mitigate, monitor, and manage the environmental impacts predicted in the EIS.

-War Lake First Nation signed the JKDA believing in the importance of a comprehensive environmental assessment process, including the resulting EIS and EPP, which are intended to give equal respect to ATK and western technical science for assessing and monitoring environmental impacts.
-Both ATK and technical science studies were conducted to provide a baseline from which to assess project impacts on the physical, aquatic, terrestrial and socio-economic environments, as well as on traditional resource use, heritage resources and community health.
+War Lake First Nation signed the JKDA believing in the importance of a comprehensive environmental assessment process, including the resulting EIS and EPP, which are intended to give equal respect to ATK and western science for assessing and monitoring environmental impacts.
+Both ATK and western technical studies were conducted to provide a baseline from which to assess project impacts on the physical, aquatic, terrestrial and socio-economic environments, as well as on traditional resource use, heritage resources and community health.

 The War Lake First Nation Keeyask ATK Monitoring Program was launched in the summer of 2017.
 War Lake First Nation's first ATK Monitoring Program Report (November 2017-April 2019) was published in May 2019.
-This second report covers activities undertaken from April 1, 2019 to March 31, 2020.
-Note that due to the COVID-19 pandemic, the planned March 2020 Resource Users Roundtable was cancelled.
+The second report was published in early 2020.
+This report covers activities undertaken from April 1, 2020, to March 31, 2023.

+A Note on COVID-19